Zipnx/toy-blockchainpy/README.md

 - [x] Store blocks in store automatically
 - [ ] Caching in block storage
 - [x] Block difficulty adjustment
-- [ ] Better error handling
+- [ ] Better error handling, even more of it
-- [x] Fix the tests.
-After adding block storage they broke
+- [x] Tool to setup a node quickly
+- [ ] Quick: Add a node label & version parameter